1. Each hero journey has a tension arc

 Let the fans go a whole story on their own.
 In some cases, this even happens automatically.
 Thousands of fans, for example, did not want to accept the Harry Potter series coming to an end.
 On pottermore, they are now developing the story further variegated.

 "If advertising and PR succeed in getting the target group excited about a transmedia story, this is rewarded by an increased length of stay, greater loyalty to the brand and a higher recommendation rate," writes Petra Sammer in her book Storytelling.
 Narrative images and video clips play an increasingly important role in this context.
 In this case we speak of visual storytelling.

 4. Preparing stories for the media

 The selected stories must be prepared for the media: the long version of the story is told on the company's own website.
 On Facebook is it shortened or divided into bites.
 On Instagram she is richly garnished with pictures.
-And as a moving image she comes on YouTube and Co., for example, like a fast-paced thriller.
+And as a moving image on YouTube and Co., for example, it comes across like a fast-paced thriller.

 After all, depending on the target group, different facets of a story should be emphasized: The buyer of a machine needs a different story than the production manager.
 A bachelor is interested in other details than a proud family man.
 And a connoisseur is fascinated by other subtleties than a newcomer.
 Personas can be very helpful when building.